-Welcome to the Developmental Cognitive Neuroscience Laboratory at FIU, Miami, directed by Dr. Anthony Dick.
+Welcome to the Developmental Cognitive Neuroscience Laboratory at Florida International University (FIU), Miami, directed by Dr. Anthony Dick.
 The laboratory conducts leading research on how children’s brains develop as they learn language and problem solving skills.
 We use safe and non-invasive magnetic resonance imaging (MRI) to learn about brain development.
 Our research is supported by active grants from the NIH (R01MH112588; R01DK119814; R56MH108616; U01DA041156) and from the National Science Foundation (NSF1806045), and our findings are published in major scientific journals and help to inform educational and mental health policy.
 Please use the links above to navigate the site!